bpiyush/ml-engg-docs/README.md

 Documentation for useful tools and best practices for real-world ML engineering

-> Disclaimer: These docs are based on my personal experiences and suggestions from friends and colleagues.
+> *Disclaimer*: These docs are based on my personal experiences and suggestions from friends and colleagues.
 I do not claim to know everything.
 If you have suggestions/modification, please open a new issue and/or open a PR if you want to contribute.

 ## Metadocs